learn-co-curriculum/phase-0-intro-to-js-2-arrays/README.md

 operator_.

-Let's take a minute to think about how we could access the **last** element in any array.
+Let's take a minute to think about how we could access the **last** element in any `Array`.

 If `myArray` contains 10 elements, the final element will be at `myArray[9]`.
 If `myArray` contains 15000 elements, the final element will be at `myArray[14999]`.
-So the index of the final element is always one less than the number of elements in the array.
-If only we had an easy way to figure out how many elements are in the array...
+So the index of the final element is always one less than the number of elements in the `Array`.
+If only we had an easy way to figure out how many elements are in the `Array`...

 ```js
 const alphabet = ['a', 'b', 'c', 'd', 'e', 'f', 'g', 'h', 'i', 'j', 'k', 'l', 'm', 'n', 'o', 'p', 'q', 'r', 's', 't', 'u', 'v', 'w', 'x', 'y', 'z'];